zoonoo/azure-docs.ko-kr/articles/azure-resource-manager/custom-providers/tutorial-custom-providers-function-authoring.md

 /// Creates a custom resource and saves it to table storage.
 /// </summary>
 /// <param name="requestMessage">The HTTP request message.</param>
-/// <param name="tableStorage">The Azure Table storage account.</param>
+/// <param name="tableClient">The client that allows you to interact with Azure Tables hosted in either Azure storage accounts or Azure Cosmos DB table API.</param>
 /// <param name="azureResourceId">The parsed Azure resource ID.</param>
 /// <param name="partitionKey">The partition key for storage.
 This is the custom provider ID.</param>
 /// <param name="rowKey">The row key for storage.
 This is '{resourceType}:{customResourceName}'.</param>
 /// <returns>The HTTP response containing the created custom resource.</returns>
-public static async Task<HttpResponseMessage> CreateCustomResource(HttpRequestMessage requestMessage, CloudTable tableStorage, ResourceId azureResourceId, string partitionKey, string rowKey)
+public static async Task<HttpResponseMessage> CreateCustomResource(HttpRequestMessage requestMessage, TableClient tableClient, ResourceId azureResourceId, string partitionKey, string rowKey)
 {
     // Adds the Azure top-level properties.
     var myCustomResource = JObject.Parse(await requestMessage.Content.ReadAsStringAsync());